jarrodmillman/rcsds/standard/shell-intro.rst

 .. contents::

 In order to be of interest to the user, a computer must have a *human interface component*.
-If you come from the world of Windows or MacOS, you should be familiar with the
-*graphical user interface (GUI)*.
+If you come from the world of Windows or MacOS, you should be familiar with the *graphical user interface (GUI)*.
-*Windows, Icons, Menus and Pointing device (WIMP)* are the basic components of a GUI.
-The are advantages to the GUI--most important, of which, is the "intuitive" nature of this interface.

 In UNIX, there is another interface which reigns supreme: the *command line interface (CLI)*.
 If you have ever used DOS, you have all ready encountered a CLI; but, you probably have not been convinced of its usefulness.
 Simply put, a CLI is a text based interface.
 The user is given a *prompt* to indicate the computers reeadiness to accept *input*.
 The user enters or types a *command* on the line (or lines) following the prompt.
 The computer, consequently, executes or interprets the command and prompts the user when its finished.

 The Interactive Shell
 =====================

 The program which prompts the user and interprets the user's commands is called a *shell*.
-The original UNIX shell was written by Steve Bourne and called simply **sh**.
-Today's shells have been greatly enhanced.
-Since Linux' default shell is the GNU's **bash** (or the Bourne Again Shell), I will focus on it.
+Since Linux' default shell is GNU's **bash** (or the Bourne Again Shell), I will focus on it.
 However, the basic ideas are applicable to any of UNIX's shells.

-The shell is an amazingly powerful programming environment--more powerful than most non-UNIX users are accustomed to.
+The shell is an amazingly powerful programming environment---more powerful than most non-UNIX users are accustomed to.
 From it you can interactively control almost any aspect of the OS and more importantly you can automate it.
 As you will see, **bash** has a very extensive set of capabalities intended to make both interactive as well as automated control simple, effective, and customizable.

 Logging In